FrankC01/pysui/doc/source/pyconfig.rst

         ]
         addresses = cfg.add_keys(key_block=block, persist=False)

 If no alias is provided, one will be generated.
 Keystrings and aliases are checked for collisions.
 If successful, addresses for the added keys are returned.

 Creating a new Group
 ~~~~~~~~~~~~~~~~~~~~
-Create a new group will raise an exception if the group_name group *does* exist.
+Create a new group will raise an exception if the group_name
+group *already* exist.

 .. code-block:: python